Trentino Booking Booking

 You can park the car at the parking lot near Malga Bassa di Fazzon.

-To tackle a mountain hike, it’s always useful to:
+To face a mountain hike it is always useful to:

-• Wear trekking boots suitable for uneven, irregular, and wet terrain, long pants, a hat, and sunglasses.
+• wear trekking boots suitable for uneven, irregular, and wet ground, long pants, a hat, and sunglasses

-• Bring a water bottle and snacks for energy (dried fruit, bars, or chocolate).
+• bring a water bottle and snacks for energy drops (dried fruit, bars, or chocolate)

-• Don’t forget your camera or phone to capture the views and scenes you like best.
-If you’d like, you can share them on social media using #visitvaldisole.
+• don’t forget a camera or mobile phone to capture the landscapes and views you like most.
+If you want, you can share them on social media using #visitvaldisole